How Nonprofits Decide Which Fundraising Tools To Use

 2. connected with the other systems you’re using to promote and manage the campaign.

-3. Your constituents
+3. Your community

 What’s the community you’re serving?
 Keeping them front and center keeps the why in mind for your organization and your potential donors.